aldro61/kover2_paper/tutorial/interpretation/README.md

 <img src="ugene6.png" />

-Zoom in.
-You will obtain the following:
+Zoom in and observe that there is only a single base pair at which all the k-mers overlap:

 <img src="ugene7.png" />